-My father Jess Jr. was one of the first politicians in north Mississippi who took an active and positive role in civil rights by refusing as district attorney for Lafayette County to sign a subpoena issued by a local grand jury for “disturbing the civil peace” on the federal officers who guarded James Meredith during his admission to the University of Mississippi in October 1962.
+My father Jess Jr. was one of the first politicians in north Mississippi who took an active and positive role in civil rights.
+As district attorney he refused County to sign a subpoena issued by a local grand jury for “disturbing the civil peace” on the federal officers who guarded James Meredith at Ole Miss October 1962.
 He took everyone into his care, and that memory still echoes among people.

 He also loved country music.
 He was raised on the likes of Jimmie Rodgers, the Carter Family and Roy Acuff; by the time I was ten, I knew damn near every one of Hank William’s songs by heart, and plenty of Loretta and Ernest as well.
 He also came to like a young singer named “Country Charley Pride”, particularly Pride’s first release in January 1966, “The Snakes Crawl at Night”.